AndrewDzzz/Awesome-LLMAgent4Cyberattack/README.md

 This repository aims to organize existing research on LLM agents for cyber attacks, with a focus on the following research questions:

 **Note:** In this repo, we only talk about using LLM to attack web and human.
+Also we include some research about defending LLM-Agent-based cyberattack, but unluckily current studies in this area still lack further exploration.

 ## LLM Agent Assisted Attack